metno/pyaerocom-meetings/Feb2021_Workshop/README.md

 #### If you have sudo rights on your laptop:

-The recommended way is touse the following command(s) to mount storeA and / or storeB locally:
+The recommended way is to use the following command(s) to mount storeA and / or storeB locally:

 ```bash
 cd